Payments for people living with an illness, injury or disability

 Disability Support Pension is a payment for people with a permanent physical, intellectual or psychiatric condition that stops you working.

 Mobility Allowance helps with travel costs for work, study or looking for work.
 You may get it if you can’t use public transport without help because of disability.

 There's extra support available to help you find a job, study or train.
-Read more about looking for work.
+Read more about disability support.

 You may also be able to get extra payments to help with the cost of living such as: